-Justin Bieber came across this phenomenon some months back with his MTV speech at the Video Music Awards when he didn’t mention his girlfriend Selena Gomez.
+We came across this phenomenon some months back with this Justin Bieber speech at the Video Music Awards.
+And the problem?
+He didn’t mention his girlfriend Selena Gomez.
 Bieber fans were horrified.
-Gomez fans were aghast and commentators dissected his speech for all sorts of meaning.
+Gomez fans were aghast.
+And commentators dissected his speech for all sorts of meaning.
 In short, everyone had some fun.

-This time around it’s President Obama who’s in the spotlight for apparently failing to mention God in an internet-distributed Thanksgiving speech to the Nation.
+This time around it’s President Obama who’s in the spotlight.
+Because, he apparently failing to mention God in an internet-distributed Thanksgiving speech to the Nation.

 Now Thanksgiving does, traditionally, have a religious flavour to it.
 That’s really what it’s all about.

-But were the President’s words disrespectful or callous?
-Did they offend true believers?
+But was the President’s thanksgiving speech disrespectful or callous?
+Did his speech really offend true believers?

 I doubt it.
 After all God featured pretty well in his written Thanksgiving message to the nation.